Transform Your Surroundings

 How your frame looks, whether you’re displaying a hockey shirt or the Mona Lisa, will affect the piece and your surroundings.
 And reflect your tastes.

 So it makes sense that you should have a big say in designing your frame.
 That’s what you’ll discover at My Custom Framer.
 An opportunity to custom design your own frame.

-I’m here with over twenty years of experience in the visual arts.
+I’m here with over thirty years of experience in the visual arts.
 I can advise and make suggestions.
 But in the end this is going on display in your home.

 In fact, customers often say, “You have the same tastes as me.”
 Sometimes I do.
 But more often I catch on quickly to what you’re looking for.
 One lady, the first time she came, told me: “I don’t like black mats.”
 My response: “No problem.”
 Now, whenever she drops by I help her find light colours that bring out the tones in her picture without dominating it.

 So when you frame your grandfather’s journal or your child’s first finger painting, it will have your “signature” tastes surrounding it.

 Another lady loves metal silver frames.
 I understand why she likes them.
 They are clean and crisp.
 And that’s how I would describe her.
 And that’s how her custom-made frame should be.